cupliz/medical-calculators/README.md

 In this file you receive the data from inputs, checkboxes, selects, radio buttons for the calculators of `type` `formula`.

+There you receive `redux` data and need to implement logic for calculation (formula) and how it should look like in terms of `react`.
+Also, there are units for each select to be convertable.

 ## Project notes

 You can check `package.json` file with `scripts` of it.